 Sand aaaaaaaaall of your wood putty spots until they’re smooth, then wipe down the shiplap with a damp rag and let it dry fully before painting it.

-I found the best method for me was to do one section at a time (so it didn’t get too tedious and I felt like I was actually making progress), and I would paint inside all of the gaps, then go back with a roller and paint the face of the boards.
+I found the best method for me was to do one section at a time.
+This way, it didn’t get too tedious and I felt like I was actually making progress.
+I would paint inside all of the gaps, then go back with a roller and paint the face of the boards.
 You’ll need two full coats to help cover any brush strokes (the second coat can just be done with a roller!), and then…

 Well, I think the finished product speaks for itself, don’t you?!